Wesley Woodyard: Denver Broncos

-On April 29, 2008, the Denver Broncos signed Woodyard to a three-year, $1.17 million contract that included a $20,000 signing bonus after he went undrafted in the 2008 NFL Draft.
+2008

-2008 season: Rookie year
+On April 29, 2008, the Denver Broncos signed Woodyard to a three-year, $1.17 million contract that included a $20,000 signing bonus after he went undrafted in the 2008 NFL draft.

 Throughout training camp, Woodyard competed for a job as an outside linebacker against Boss Bailey, Nate Webster, Jamie Winborn, Louis Green, Jordan Beck, and Spencer Larsen.
 Head coach Mike Shanahan named Woodyard the backup weakside linebacker behind D. J. Williams to start the regular season.

 Woodyard made his NFL debut in the season-opener at the Oakland Raiders and recorded a solo tackle during the 41–14 victory.
 On November 6, 2008, Woodyard earned his first NFL start in place of D. J. Williams who sustained a knee injury.
 He finished the 34–30 victory at the Cleveland Browns with a season-high ten combined tackles.
 On December 31, 2008, the Denver Broncos fired Mike Shanahan after the Broncos finished with an 8–8 record and did not qualify for the playoffs.
 Woodyard finished his rookie season with 55 combined tackles (47 solo) and a pass deflection in 16 games and six starts.

-2009 season
+2009

 The Broncos new defensive coordinator Mike Nolan opted to convert to a base 3-4 defense, using four linebackers instead of three.
 Woodyard competed against Mario Haggan, Braxton Kelley, and Lee Robinson for a roster spot as a backup inside linebacker.
 Head coach Josh McDaniels named Woodyard the backup inside linebacker behind D. J. Williams and Andra Davis to start the regular season.
 On September 10, Woodyard was named the special teams captain by his teammates for the 2009 season.

 On September 13, Woodyard recorded three combined tackles, broke up a pass, and intercepted a pass by quarterback Carson Palmer as the Broncos won 12–7 at the Cincinnati Bengals.
 In Week 9, he collected a season-high eight combined tackles during a 28–10 loss to the Pittsburgh Steelers.
 Woodyard finished his second NFL season with 44 combined tackles (32 solo), two pass deflections, and an interception in 16 games and 16 starts.